 BECOME A HOME FOR A MAMA OR PAPA DOG

-A Breeding Dog Home will provide a PAWS Mama or Papa Dog with a loving home!
-Providing custom-trained Assistance Dogs to people living with disabilities starts with our breeding program, so our Breeding Dog Homes are an important part of delivering the PAWS mission.
-As a Mama or Papa Dog home, you’ll provide the dog with love, general care, and basic training.
+A Breeding Dog Host Home will provide a PAWS Mama or Papa Dog with a loving home!
+Providing custom-trained Assistance Dogs to people living with disabilities begins with our Breeding Program and our Breeding Dog Homes.
+As a Mama or Papa Dog Home, you will play an important role in delivering the PAWS mission by providing the dog with love, general care, and basic training.

 A Mama Dog Home will also assist with whelping and raising litters until the puppies are about 8 weeks old.
 The PAWS family is here to help our Breeding Dog Homes every step of the way!